mspncp/openssl/README-FIPS.md

 `C:\Program Files\OpenSSL\lib\ossl-modules\fips.dll` on Windows.

 To complete the installation you need to run the `fipsinstall` command line application.
-This does 2 things:
+This does two things:

 - Runs the FIPS module self tests
 - Generates FIPS module config file output containing information about the